Anna-Elisabeth/LeoAnna_FE/README.md

   - Addressed minor errors flagged in console
   - Updated component name conventions for consistency

-### Additional Documentation
-  - To understand the structure and behaviour of our APIs, please refer to our Swagger documentation link http://localhost:8082/swagger-ui/index.html#/

 - Major Improvements:
   - Improved login functionality
   - Admin and basket interfaces updated for better organisation.